 Variations

-It’s easy to change up this recipe when you feel like you want something a little different.
-A soup like this is wide open to interpretation because it’s so light and simple.
-You can really play with it to make it anything you want.
-From slight variations to going way outside the box, you can do almost anything with soup to create something new and delicious.
-Although it won’t technically be a classic Tuscan vegetable soup, it will still be tasty!
+From slight variations to going way outside the box, you can do almost anything with this Italian bean soup to create something new and delicious.
+Although it won’t technically be a classic Tuscan bean soup, it will still be tasty!

-Feel free to add any sort of vegetable that you enjoy to this recipe, the more the merrier.
-From green beans to corn, baby spinach leaves, cabbage, potatoes and more, you can literally put almost any vegetable you can think of into this soup.
+- Different Vegetables: Feel free to add any sort of vegetable that you enjoy to this recipe, the more the merrier.
+From green beans, corn, baby spinach leaves, cabbage, potatoes and more, you can literally put almost any vegetable you can think of into this soup.

 They are.
 Ribollita is the Italian name for this soup (stew).
 It originally began as a way to stretch leftover minestrone soup, but over time, it evolved into its own unique dish.